 For us as a school family or school community the principle we look to is found in Matthew 18.
 In verse 15 of that chapter, Jesus tells his disciples that if their brother has sinned against them, it is their responsibility to bring it to his attention so that he might repent of his sin.
 Of course there will be some legitimate sins against us that we will simply cover in love and move on because we are imitators of Christ, but because we are fully human and nothing mixed with it, we can’t cover over every sin that way.
 When we have been hurt, offended, sinned against in a way we cannot simply cover in love, it is incumbent upon us to bring it to the attention of the offending party alone and not to fourteen of our closest friends and confidants beforehand.
 “Moreover, if your brother sins against you, go and tell him his fault between you and him alone.
 If he hears you, you have gained your brother” (Matt 18:15).
 This is the school’s policy.
 We practice it with our students and teachers, and we ask our parents to practice it within the Trinitas community.
 The policy works not because it is a Trinitas policy, but because it is a Jesus policy.

-I share this story not as proof that God’s word is true—it bears witness to itself; it is truth.
-I share the story as a way of saying, yes, this is exactly what we are trying to do at Trinitas.
 This is Christianity at work.
 This is Christian community at work.
-And it didn’t happen because the board or the administration forced someone to do something they’d rather not do; it happened because that is the kind of mature and maturing parent community we have here.
+Forgiveness doesn't happen because the board or the administration forces someone to do something they’d rather not do; it happens because that is the kind of mature and maturing parent community we have here.
 Trinitas certainly is not a church, but it is a place where Christian community is important.
 Thankfully, Trinitas parents take it very seriously, and as a result, like iron sharpening iron, we all grow in faith together.